 Bill Gates And Windows XP: Good Night And Good Luck

-Microsoft will mark the end of an era this weekend as Bill Gates and Windows XP -- two icons of the company at its zenith -- head for the sunset.
+Microsoft marks the end of an era as Bill Gates and Windows XP -- two icons of the company at its zenith -- head for the sunset.
 Can Redmond survive this transitional moment, or will June 30 be the day Microsoft died?

 In his various roles at Microsoft -- as CEO, chief software architect, and, lastly, chairman -- Gates championed a PC-centric view of computing in which the desktop was king and the operating system was the brains of the whole operation.

 And under Gates, Microsoft utterly dominated personal computing with its DOS and Windows systems.

 Windows XP was the best of the bunch.

 Reliable, relatively secure, and easy to use, XP may go down in history as the last, best OS for the client-server world.
 XP does everything an OS needs to do to facilitate traditional, networked computing.
 Indeed, its utilitarian excellence left Microsoft with nowhere to go.